Primordial perturbations and inflation in a holography inspired Gauss-Bonnet cosmology: Acknowledgments

 \section{Acknowledgments}

 N.R.~Bertini thanks CAPES (Brazil) for support.
-The work of N.~Bili\'c has been partially supported by the European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (KK.01.1.1.06).
+The work of N.~Bili\'c has been partially supported by the European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (KK.01.1.1.06) and by the ICTP - SEENET-MTP project NT-03 Cosmology - Classical and Quantum Challenges.
 D.C.~Rodrigues thanks CNPq (Brazil) and FAPES (Brazil) for partial support.
 This study was financed in part by the {\it Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil} (CAPES) - Finance Code 001.